ignite/cli/docs/4 Configure a Blockchain/1 Configuration.md

 # Configuration

-For every new blockchain that is launched with Starport, a `config.yml` file is created in the blockchain folder.
+For every new blockchain that is launched with Starport, a `config.yml` file is created in the blockchain directory.
 The `config.yml` file describes the development environment for your blockchain.

-The generated `config.yml` defines the accounts and the first validators of the blockchain.
+The generated `config.yml` defines the accounts and a validator of the blockchain.

 ## config.yml